-Enugu Safe City: Inside Governor Mbah’s Digital Transformation Agenda - Daily Trust
+Enugu Safe City: Inside Governor Mbah’s digital transformation agenda - Daily Trust

 He said, “I am very proud of Nigeria.
 Mbah is proud of Nigeria.
 He is doing everything possible to provide security, attracting foreign investors and other investors locally.

-“He is doing a fantastic job and I am glad that Enugu got a very good job tomorrow, today.
+“He is doing a fantastic job and I am glad that Enugu got a very good job tomorrow and today.
 I salute Peter Mbah for his commitment to development; you have built up a good team”.

 While similar projects initiated and awarded to foreign firms have failed to deliver, Mbah’s innovative approach, which utilised our local engineers, has yielded the desired success, setting a shining example for other leaders to emulate.